lenigmacedo/discord-bot/README.md

 # Discord YouTube Bot 2 (beta)

-This is the new Discord bot that will soon supersede the old v1 discord bot at https://github.com/jack3898/discord-youtube-bot.
+This is the new Discord bot that supersedes the old v1 discord bot at https://github.com/jack3898/discord-youtube-bot.

 A lot of music bots are private and proprietary (and lock features behind a paywall), and additionally, YouTube have been targeting large Discord bots for takedown.
 As this bot is open source, you can use it assured YouTube can't do anything to bring it down as you have the code on your own server and is not commercially available.